pjebs/restgate/README.md

 ErrorMessages: map[int]map[string]string{
 			1:  map[string]string{"code": "1", "error": "No Key Or Secret"},
 			2:  map[string]string{"code": "2", "error": "Unauthorized Access"},
+			3:  map[string]string{"code": "3", "error": "Please use HTTPS connection"},
 			99: map[string]string{"code": "99", "error": "Software Developers have not setup authentication correctly"}, }
 ```

-Remember, if you want to modify the default error codes and messages, you must provide error messages for all 3.
-Don't change the number 1,2 and 99 on the far left hand side.
+Remember, if you want to modify the default error codes and messages, you should provide error messages for all 4.
+Don't change the number 1,2,3 and 99 on the far left hand side.
 They are for internal use.

 It may be more useful to use the [`"github.com/pjebs/jsonerror"`](https://github.com/pjebs/jsonerror) package for setting custom error messages.
-See [`restgate.go@L86`](https://github.com/pjebs/restgate/blob/master/restgate.go#L86) for an example.
+See [`restgate.go@L90`](https://github.com/pjebs/restgate/blob/master/restgate.go#L90) for an example.

 Debugging